By the end of this section, you will be able to:

 Three types of intermolecular attractive forces are relevant to the dissolution process: solute-solute, solvent-solvent, and solute-solvent.
 As illustrated in Figure 11.4, the formation of a solution may be viewed as a stepwise process in which energy is consumed to overcome solute-solute and solvent-solvent attractions (endothermic processes) and released when solute-solvent attractions are established (an exothermic process referred to as solvation).
 The relative magnitudes of the energy changes associated with these stepwise processes determine whether the dissolution process overall will release or absorb energy.
 In some cases, solutions do not form because the energy required to separate solute and solvent species is so much greater than the energy released by solvation.

 As noted at the beginning of this module, spontaneous solution formation is favored, but not guaranteed, by exothermic dissolution processes.
 While many soluble compounds do, indeed, dissolve with the release of heat, some dissolve endothermically.
-Ammonium nitrate (NH4NO3) is one such example and is used to make instant cold packs for treating injuries like the one pictured in Figure 11.5.
+Ammonium nitrate (NH4NO3) is one such example and is used to make instant cold packs, like the one pictured in Figure 11.5, which are used for treating injuries.
 A thin-walled plastic bag of water is sealed inside a larger bag with solid NH4NO3.
 When the smaller bag is broken, a solution of NH4NO3 forms, absorbing heat from the surroundings (the injured area to which the pack is applied) and providing a cold compress that decreases swelling.
 Endothermic dissolutions such as this one require a greater energy input to separate the solute species than is recovered when the solutes are solvated, but they are spontaneous nonetheless due to the increase in disorder that accompanies formation of the solution.

 - 1If bubbles of gas are observed within the liquid, the mixture is not homogeneous and, thus, not a solution.